genxtract/genxtract/README.md

 # genxtract

 Extracting genealogical data from various websites.
+Designed to be used in browser extensions.

 ## Extractors